cryostatio/cryostat-legacy/README.md

 `-it`: `./gradlew run --args="-it"`.
 And for interactive socket mode, pass the flag `-d`: `./gradlew run --args="-d"`.

-The `run.sh` script can be used to spin up a Docker container of the Container JFR Client, running alone but set up so that it is able to introspect itself with JFR.
-This can be achieved by doing `sh run.sh -it` and then typing `connect container-jfr:9091` into the client shell that appears.
+The `run.sh` script can be used to spin up a `podman` container of the Container JFR Client, running alone but set up so that it is able to introspect itself with JFR.
+This can be achieved by doing `sh run.sh -it` and then typing `connect localhost` into the client shell that appears.
 When running in this container, all three execution modes described above are still available and accessible using the same mthods.
 Some client shell demo scripts are also available in the `demos` directory.
 These can be used with batch mode, ex.